spacewasabi/LCWM/README.md

 ## Exercises

-- **plusOrMinus** : using what have been learned from lessons 1 to 4.
+- **higherOrLower** : using what have been learned from lessons 1 to 4.

+## Todo

+- Eidon's task
+- Translation

 ## Tools